All Episodes

 But once these huge armies started mobilizing and had these advantage of days in advance, even though they'd not declared war, these armies were massing on their borders.

-They had to make a decision like, are we going to go to war or are we going to just wait and see what happens when these armies get to our borders?
+They had to make a decision, like, are we going to go to war or are we going to just wait and see what happens when these armies get to our borders?

 And so you can imagine the panic in Germany.

-What's interesting from our point of view is that we look at it and see that the Milner Group and the Rhodes Foundation and the Pilgrim Society seem to want this Anglo-American power dominance of the whole world.
+But what's interesting from our point of view is that we look at it and see that the Milner Group and the Rhodes Foundation and the Pilgrim Society seem to want this Anglo-American power dominance of the whole world.

 And so they think, okay, that's what they wanted.